bollerdominik/SpringAssignment/README.md

 # SpringAssignment

-The SpringAssignment is web application that allows CRUD operations on employees entities.
+The SpringAssignment is web application providing a REST API and frontend to allow CRUD operations on employees entities.
 The employee has a many to many relation to its shift.

 #### Technologies used: Spring Framework, Hibernate, OAuth2 (Keycloak), PostgreSQL and AngularJS 2